 Staying true to their purpose

 They may have come a long way from their early days but the founding premise of their business remains: They source items with a strong design aesthetic that are well-made, functional, interesting and ethically produced; things that they themselves would have in their home.

 This approach, rooted in integrity, runs through all their operations.
-When they first moved into a physical retail space they took the time to learn about merchandising – its psychology and practice.
+When they first moved into a physical retail space they took the time to learn about the psychology and practice of merchandising.
 And when they were looking to bolster their digital offering, they knew that investing in marketing would be vital to fuel success in this area.
 Chris enrolled on a digital marketing course to ensure that they themselves could shape, develop and control their own digital presence in a way that reflected their brand ethos.

-Chris and Rosie view values-based storytelling as vital to their marketing – it has helped them build a powerful brand.
-Their tips for adopting this approach centre on being crystal clear about who you’re talking to (your customers).
-This means understanding when they look to buy from you.
-In this way your marketing becomes a lot less focused on you and a lot more about them.
+Chris and Rosie view values-based storytelling as vital to their marketing – it’s helped them build a powerful brand.
+Their tips for adopting this approach centre on being crystal clear about who you’re talking to and understanding what motivates them to buy from you.
+In this way your marketing becomes a lot less focused on you and a lot more about them (your customers).

 Better words, better numbers

 Stories are, after all, how we humans navigate the world.
 The most effective number crunchers are the ones who aren’t afraid to tell a story, who know that narratives offer context and deliver something far more valuable than mere data.

 As Illustrated Living’s accountants we’re well aware that our part in their success story has been about far more than just looking after their bottom line.